CraftAcademyLabs/ca_course/week7/cooper_client_react/04_saving_data.md

 If you run the test now, both test in the feature file should go green.

 We want to be able to run these test without sending requests to the backend.
-Lets mock the repsponse out.
+Let's mock the response out.

 First we need to add some to the `mocksConfig` file, so it intercepts the `/performance_data` request: